 GrabGRAB

 About: Founded in 2012, Grab provides ride-sharing services, food and grocery delivery, and financial services (payments, consumer loans, and enterprise offerings) in eight Southeast-Asian countries through its mobile platform.
 The company partners with merchants and riders, connecting them with consumers while charging commission to both sides.
 Grab has a leading market share in and derives 89% of its revenue from its core businesses, ride-sharing and food delivery.
-Singapore and Malaysia contributed 58% of revenue as of end-2021.
-Grab's main competitors in Southeast Asia are Foodpanda and Gojek, the ride-sharing arm of GoTo.
+Singapore, Indonesia, and Malaysia contributed more than 70% of revenue in 2024.
+Grab's main competitors in Southeast Asia are Line Man and Goto.
 Its financial services business is still in its nascent stage and provides minimal revenue currently.
 The company now also generates advertising revenue.

 Employees: 11,267